PANIGE/Delta-Dash-py/README.md

 # Delta Dash

-Weird python mix between osu!taiko and Muse dash, with an osu!like mapping writing This project is a School project, so i don't care about code perfectibility
+Weird python mix between osu!taiko and Muse dash, with an osu!like mapping writing This project is a School project (i was 17y/o), this code won't be maintained

 ###Sources
 most of the sounds com from [osu!Lazer resources](https://github.com/ppy/osu-resources)